 08 of 08

-Located between the Cheyenne Frontier Days Park and the airport, the Cheyenne Botanic Gardens provide a colorful place to wander, to explore, and to learn.
+Located between the Cheyenne Frontier Days Park and the airport, the Cheyenne Botanic Gardens provide a colorful place to wander on a pleasant afternoon.
 Over 25 different gardens can be found within the grounds, including rose gardens, perennial gardens, a xeriscape garden, and a cactus garden.
 You can also check out the conservatory, a historic locomotive, sculptures, and fountains.
-There are many benches to rest and take in the beauty.
-Children will enjoy the Paul Smith Children's Village with its gardens, landscapes, and featured structures such as a windmill, a waterworks, and a geodesic dome.
+Children will enjoy the Paul Smith Children's Village with its gardens, landscapes, and featured structures such as a windmill, waterworks, and a geodesic dome.